fresh-ops/fresh-ops/README.md

 ## Hi there 👋
 Name's Matvey.
-I am a student at Novosibirks State University.
+I am a student at Novosibirsk State University.
 Keen on frontend development

 ## Technologies
 ### Main Stack